divinity-m/Anti-Gravity/dev_logs.md

 ### Things Worked On:
  - Fixed a bug on level 5
- - Locking the framerate of the game to prevent the game from speeding up past it's inteded refresh rate.
+ - Capping the framerate of the game to prevent the game from speeding up past it's inteded refresh rate.